d-ries/linux-essentials/07_advancedcommands/01_course.md

 student@linux-ess:~$ unalias rm
 ```

-?> If you want to keep an aliase for future use (open a new shell, reboot, ...) you can add it to a (new) hidden file in your homefolder named `.bash_aliases`
+?> If you want to keep an alias for future use (open a new shell, reboot, ...) you can add it to a (new) hidden file in your homefolder named `.bash_aliases`

 ```bash
 student@linux-ess:~$ cat .bash_aliases